Welcome to today's edition of the Rush 24-7 podcast.

 I'm not in his chair this time.

-I'm uh here in the Golden Tower of the Fisher Building at WJR Radio, coming to you from the Midwest campus of the Limbaugh Institute for Advanced Conservative Studies, where there is never a final exam, but we are tested every day.
+I'm here in the Golden Tower of the Fisher Building at WJR Radio, coming to you from the Midwest campus of the Limbaugh Institute for Advanced Conservative Studies, where there is never a final exam, but we are tested every day.

 Paul W. from Detroit, Michigan.

-Motown, the motor city, home of the growing life sciences corridor, and the largest supply of fresh water in the world.
+Motown, the Motor City, home of the growing life sciences corridor, and the largest supply of fresh water in the world.

 Just as a note.